CDMcGwire/othnell/src/pages/combat/damage.md

 proper aid by a doctor.

-If your character can sleep and eat as needed and maintains a low level of activity, they are condidered "resting."
-While resting, they lose wounds at a rate of -1 wound every 12 hours.
-Or effectively -2 wounds per full day of rest.
+If your character can sleep and eat as needed and maintains a low level of activity, they are considered "resting."
+While resting, they lose wounds at a rate of -1 wound every 8 hours.
+Or effectively -3 wounds per full day of rest.
 If your character has any minor crippling effects, they lose them at the same rate.

-Combat, of course, interrupts rest.
+Combat, of course, interrupts rest as does sleep deprivation (more than 24 hours without sleep).
 But other stressful activities include, but are not limited to, a rushed march, an acrobatic performance, or the like.
-It'd be cumbersome and impossible to list all activities, so the only other hard rule
+It'd be cumbersome and impossible to list all activities, so the only other hard rule is: if it requires a Clash Roll or a Skill Check of 7 or more, it interrupts rest.
-is: if it requires a Clash Roll or a Skill Check of 7 or more, it interrupts rest.
 Anything else is up to the DM to determine.

 If attended by an actual doctor or a party member with an appropriate domain, the rate of natural healing is doubled.
 Additionally, the doctor or medic may